 Several minor aid societies were formed in the north.
-The “Union Emigrant Aid Society,” was organized in Washington, D.C., in the spring of 1854, “by such members of Congress and citizens generally, as were opposed to the repeal of the Missouri Compromise and the opening of Kansas and Nebraska to the institution of slavery.”
+The “Union Emigrant Aid Society” was organized in Washington, D.C., in the spring of 1854 “by such members of Congress and citizens generally, as were opposed to the repeal of the Missouri Compromise and the opening of Kansas and Nebraska to the institution of slavery.”

-The “Kansas Aid Society,” was formed just after the passage of the Kansas-Nebraska Bill, with John Goodrich of Massachusetts as president, and Mr. Fenton of New York as vice-president.
+The “Kansas Aid Society” was formed just after the passage of the Kansas-Nebraska Bill, with John Goodrich of Massachusetts as president and Mr. Fenton of New York as vice president.
 Some assistance was rendered to emigrants, but its records can not be found, and it is supposed to have been absorbed by the New England Emigrant Aid Company.

-The “Worcester County Kansas League,” was formed at Worcester, Massachusetts on July 6, 1854, “for the encouragement and organization of emigration to the new Territory of Kansas.”
+The “Worcester County Kansas League” was formed at Worcester, Massachusetts, on July 6, 1854, “for the encouragement and organization of emigration to the new Territory of Kansas.”

-Some of the other organizations of this character were the “Oberlin Kansas League,” the “Kansas National Committee,” and after the Sacking of Lawrence the “General National Kansas Aid Committee,” the “Boston Relief Committee,” the “Kansas Aid Society of Wisconsin,” and the “Female Aid Society of Wisconsin,” all of which were formed to send people and supplies to Kansas, and in other ways aid in defeating the friends of slavery.
+Some of the other organizations of this character were the “Oberlin Kansas League,” the “Kansas National Committee,” and after the Sacking of Lawrence, the “General National Kansas Aid Committee,” the “Boston Relief Committee,” the “Kansas Aid Society of Wisconsin,” and the “Female Aid Society of Wisconsin,” all of which were formed to send people and supplies to Kansas, and in other ways aid in defeating the friends of slavery.

 About the Article: Much of this historic text was first published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
-However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.
+However, the text on this page is not verbatim, as additions, updates, and editing have occurred.